 Depending on the dive site, the visibility in Raja Ampat can go as far as you can see, 30 meters and more (100 feet).
 Water temperatures vary as well depending on the dive site but typically anywhere between 26C to 28C (78F-82F).

 One thing divers must pay attention to are the currents.
 Sometimes they are unpredictable and sometimes very well known because of the dive site.
 Diving with reef hooks is recommended but don’t be intimidated because not all dive sites have strong currents.

 Overall, it is recommended for divers to have at least an Advanced Diver certification with at least 40-50 logged dives to properly enjoy scuba diving in Raja Ampat.

 Raja Ampat is a year-round diving destination, but the best time to visit is from October to April.
 The Liveaboards in Indonesia are always there starting September – October but make sure to book in advance as Raja Ampat scuba diving spots sell out quite quickly.

 During this period, the seas are calm and the visibility is optimal, allowing divers to fully appreciate the underwater beauty of the region.
 In off-season the Liveaboards move to Komodo but some dive resorts are still open.

-To reach Raja Ampat, divers must fly into Sorong’s Domine Eduard Osok Airport, which connects to major Indonesian cities like Jakarta, Bali, and Makassar.
-If not booking your Raja Ampat diving with a liveaboard, you need to take a speedboat or ferry to the main islands of Waisai or Misool.
+To reach the incredible scuba diving destination of Raja Ampat, divers must fly into Sorong’s Domine Eduard Osok Airport, which connects to major Indonesian cities like Jakarta, Bali, and Makassar.
+If not booking your scuba diving adventure in Raja Ampat with a liveaboard, you need to take a speedboat or ferry to the main islands of Waisai or Misool.